MirisWisdom/Albumin/README.md

 ## Introduction

-This project allows you to transform long YouTube album videos into properly curated MP3 and FLAC songs.
+This project allows you to transform long YouTube album videos into properly curated songs, with support for popular audio formats.

 ## Features